advocate impact pillar

 01

-Drive regulatory and legislative change in how companion pets are defined within local and state laws and hold pet-focused businesses to higher levels of transparency, care and safety expectations through regulatory standards and guidelines.
+Support and drive regulatory and legislative change in the dog care industry and hold pet-focused businesses to higher levels of transparency, care and safety expectations through regulatory standards and guidelines.

 02